truenas/documentation/content/Solutions/Integrations/VMware/vCenterPlugin.md

 ![DatastoreList](/images/vCenterPlugin/DatastoreList.png "Datastores List")

-vCenter has a default limit of *eight NFS datastores per ESX host*.
+vCenter has a default limit of eight NFS datastores per ESX host.
 See this [VMware article](https://kb.vmware.com/s/article/1020652) about maximum supported volumes for more details.

 The list shows Datastores that have been created and are managed by the plugin.